-Ranging from classy Scottsdale digs to shacks in south Phoenix, you'll get a variety of experiences from Thai restaurants in the Valley.
-It seems there are as many places to get your favorite pad Thai or duck curry in town as there are to get your favorite carne asada burrito or street tacos.
+Thai food in the Valley encompasses everything from classy Scottsdale digs to shacks in south Phoenix.
+It can often seem as though there are as many places to get your favorite pad Thai or duck curry in town as there are to get your favorite carne asada burrito or street tacos.

-With many of the same dishes tying every Thai menu together, there are a few distinguishing characteristics that set our 13 favorite Thai joints apart from their competitors.
+With many of the same dishes tying every Thai menu together, it helps to look for the few distinguishing characteristics that set the best ones apart.
+Read on to learn about our 13 favorite Thai joints that do just that.

 Chanpen Thai CuisineMultiple Locations

 Chanpen Thai Cuisine can be intimidating for first-timers.
-The south Phoenix location can seem small and uninviting.
-However, once inside, you'll be met with friendly service that makes you feel instantly like family.
-The eats are about as authentic as it gets, and the yellow curry, in particular, is simple, flavorful, and filling.
-And the menu covers everything from salad and soups to rice dishes, pad Thai plates, and stir-fried options.
-Our favorite part of Chanpen is that each table gets a selection of small jars filled with spicy mix-ins, each with its own distinct flavor, which really adds a kick to anything you choose from the menu.
+The south Phoenix location seems small and uninviting.
+Once inside, though, you'll be met with friendly service that makes you feel like family.
+The authentic menu covers everything from salad and soups to rice dishes, pad Thai plates, and stir-fried options.
+The yellow curry is simple, flavorful, and filling, but our favorite part of Chanpen is that each table gets a selection of small jars filled with spicy mix-ins, each with its own distinct flavor, which really adds a kick to anything you choose from the menu.